ricardo-719/projectManagementApp-cs50w/README.md

 Inventory model: database for inventory within projects Room model: database for discussion rooms for shared projects Message model: database of all messages within the rooms

+Asset libraries & Technologies:

+Font Awesome SVG Icons library for buttons such as the Edit button.
+Google Fonts